cberner/redb/docs/design.md

 If the dirty bit is found set on the shadow page allocator state, when the database is opened, then it must be repaired by copying it from the primary or re-walking all the btree roots.

+### Non-durable commits
+redb supports "non-durable" commits, meaning that there is no guarantee of durability.
+However, in the event of a crash the database is still guaranteed to be consistent, and will return to either the last non-durable commit or the last full commit that was made.
+Non-durable commits are implemented by marking both the primary & secondary page allocator states as dirty, and keeping both in sync, an in-memory flag is set to direct readers to read from the secondary page, but it is not promoted to the primary.
+In the event of a crash, the primary page allocator state will be corrupt, but since it is marked dirty it will be safely rebuilt on the next database open.
+Note that freeing pages during a non-durable commit is not permitted, because it could be rolled back at anytime.

 ### Modified B-tree
 We use a modified B-tree that uses a delta update approach similar to Bw-trees (described in [The Bw-Tree A B-tree for New Hardware
 Platforms](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/bw-tree-icde2013-final.pdf)),